mithraiclabs/psyoptions-docs/docs/team.md

 <img src="/img/team_pics/tommy.jpg" alt="Tommy" height="150" width="150" />

 Tommy is an original contributor to PsyOptions, as he was a part of the team that won the Solana x Serum DeFi Hackathon.
 He brings over 10 years of engineering experience to the team, and has been building on Solana since the early days.
-He is focussed primarily on protocol development.
+He is focused primarily on protocol development.
 <strong>Connect</strong>
 <ul>
     <li><a href="https://twitter.com/tomjohn1028">Twitter</a></li>